 New report from Refugees International blames NATO air strikes and home raids for Afghanistan’s growing IDP crisis.

-An overnight assault by Taliban gunmen and suicide bombers on a major hotel in the Afghan capital ended with the killing of the attackers by security forces and the deaths of at least 10 civilians.
+An overnight assault by Taliban gunmen and suicide bombers on a major hotel in Kabul has ended with the killing of the attackers by security forces and the deaths of at least 10 civilians.

 A manager on duty at the Inter-Continental Hotel spoke to Al Jazeera about Tuesday’s attack on the building.